Ancestral Homelands

 The Ancestral Homelands Reciprocity Program facilitates a symbiotic and Reciprocal Relationship between settlers living on and visiting Nisenan Ancestral Homelands and the Nevada City Rancheria Nisenan Tribe, through monthly financial contributions.

-In supporting this voluntary program, community members promote the stability of the Tribe through its nonprofit CHIRP, so that it may grow in its capacity to achieve its mission, including improved living standards of Tribal members, advocacy for Tribal sovereignty and Land rematriation, and Cultural preservation and revitalization.
+In supporting this voluntary program, community members promote the stability of the Tribe through its nonprofit CHIRP, so that it may grow in its capacity to achieve its mission, including improved living standards of Tribal members, advocacy for Tribal sovereignty and Land rematriation, and Cultural revitalization.

 Ancestral Homelands Reciprocity Program